 Nashville, Music City

 Over the years, Nashville has become a city that offers something for everyone.
-It's an East Coast playground, where people are drawn to the Southern comfort food and music scene.
+It's an East Coast playground where people are drawn to the Southern comfort food and music scene.
 But it's also a Midwest escape, with many destination restaurants showcasing international cuisine.
-And it's also one of America's favorite bachelorette party destination for friends looking to bond before taking the big leap into marriage.
+And it's also one of America's favourite bachelorette party destinations for friends looking to bond before taking the big leap into marriage.

 Country music is the heart and soul of this city.
-Home to some of the most talented, yet unknown artists in the country. from Reba McEntire to Sam Hunt, Nashville is where many musicians were discovered or launched their career.
+Home to some of the most talented yet unknown artists in the country.
+From Reba McEntire to Sam Hunt, many musicians were discovered or launched their careers in Nashville.

-Every summer on Broadway Street you can hear new tunes from singing hopefuls just trying to make it big at one of Nashville's famous bars such as Tootsie's Orchid Lounge and Robert's Western World, which has been around since 1957.
+Every summer on Broadway Street, you can hear new tunes from singing hopefuls just trying to make it big at one of Nashville's famous bars, such as Tootsie's Orchid Lounge and Robert's Western World, which has been around since 1957.
 But what do these aspiring artists have in common?
-They all dream about making it big like Tim McGraw and Faith Hill did when they played for tips here back in 1994.
+They all dream about making it big like Tim McGraw and Faith Hill did when they played for Tips in 1994.
 The best way to soak up Nashville's country scene is to enjoy the free live tunes at establishments throughout the city.

-Nashville is a city with an interesting history and lively present.
-There are many sites to see, such as the Grand Ole Opry and Country Music Hall of Fame or Belle Meade Historic Site.
-The Parthenon also adds to the history of Nashville.
-Visitors should plan some time for galleries, boutiques, coffee shops and restaurants downtown...or let a local show them around by taking them on a guided tour!
+Nashville has an interesting history and a lively present.
+Many sites exist, such as the Grand Ole Opry and Country Music Hall of Fame or the Belle Meade Historic Site.
+The Parthenon also contributes to Nashville's history.
+Visitors should plan some time for downtown galleries, boutiques, coffee shops and restaurants- or let a local show them around on a guided tour!

-Time Zone - Nashville is in the Central Time Zone, though the state of Tennessee is divided into Eastern Time Zone and Central Time Zone.
+Nashville is in the Central Time Zone, though Tennessee is divided into Eastern and Central Time Zone.
 (Daylight Savings Time is observed seasonally.)

 Interesting facts about Nashville